guildenstern70/ScalaLearn/README.md

         cd [project dir]
         sbt

- 4. Compile with
+ 3. Then, compile with

         compile

- 5. Run with
+ 4. Then, run with

         run

- 6. Execute tests with
+ 5. Then, execute tests with

         test